 - Windfall tax of 6 per cent on the tech giants, to fund short term measures in a News Recovery Plan, with an ongoing proportion of a Digital Services Tax going towards the plan’s long term measures

-- tax credits and interest free loans – a 2-year targeted programme for frontline journalistic news roles to support reporting through the Covid-19 crisis and recovery
+- Jobs for journalists tax credits and interest free loans – a 2-year targeted programme for frontline journalistic news roles to support reporting through the Covid-19 crisis and recovery

 - No public money for firms making redundancies, cutting pay, curtailing frontline journalistic roles, taking executive bonuses or blocking trade union organisation